• Skip to primary navigation

 Academic Colloquia

-As part of its mission to foster scholarship, the Text & Canon Institute hosts academic colloquia that bring together top scholars in the field to present and publish their work on key aspects of the textual history, canonical formation, and translation of both the Old and New Testament.
+As part of its mission to produce responsible scholarship, the Text & Canon Institute hosts academic colloquia that bring together top scholars in their fields to present on key aspects of the Bible’s textual history, canonical formation, and translation.
+The end result is a published volume of papers that advances our knowledge of the Bible’s history and formation.

-Learn More
+Learn More →

 TCI logo